fedbiomed/fedbiomed/README.md

 **Remarks**:
 - the configuration files are keeped then rebuilding individual containers
+- to remove the ald config files, you should do a **clean**
-- restarting network component (vpnserver, restful, mqqt) may lead to unpredictable behavior
+- restarting only network component (vpnserver, restful, mqqt) then others are running may lead to unpredictable behavior.
+In this case, it is adviced to restart from scratch (clean/build/configure/start)